Moduli of Admissible Pairs for Arbitrary Dimension, I: Resolution: The structure of an admissible scheme and the fiberwise resolution

 Each of the morphisms $\sigma_i^0$ is a blowing up morphism and each of the morphisms $\delta_i^0$ contracts the corresponding additional component of the scheme $S_i$ onto the exceptional divisor of the morphism $\sigma_i^0$.
 Moving against arrows we can say that the morphisms $\sigma_i^0$ blow up and the morphisms $\delta_i^0$ grow up the corresponding additional components.
 Since these two types of morphisms alternate, next blowup is applied to the scheme which consists of several connected components.

 \begin{convention} We use the notations for single fibers which are completely parallel to the ones for families, preserving the indexing rules as they were used in (\ref{bigdiag}).
 The fiberwise version for (\ref{bigdiag}) can be obtained when one replaces the symbol $\Sigma$ by the symbol $S$ with all indices preserved.
 Also, when passing to the morphisms for single fibers, double letters $\sigma\!\!\!\sigma $, $\delta\!\!\delta$ are replaced by respective usual ``single'' letters $\sigma$, $\delta$ with all indices preserved for morphisms.
-The reader should keep in mind that each $\delta$ projects its source scheme to its component. \end{convention}
+Each $\delta$ projects its source scheme to its component. \end{convention}

 We start with the initial nonsingular variety $S_0=S$.
 When passing to $S_1^0$ and after that to $S_1$, we arrive to the scheme $S_1$ consisting of a principal component $S_1^0$ and an addit\-ional component(s) $S_1^{add}$.
 The principal component $S_1^0=(\sigma_1^0)^{-1}S$ is an algebraic variety which is obtained by blowing up of $S$.
 The addit\-ional component $S_1^{add}$ can carry a nonreduced scheme structure and it also can have a reducible reduction.
+For the sake of convenience we refer to the subscheme $S_1^{add}$, as well as the subscheme $S_i^{add}$ which is obtained in analogous way at $i$-th step of the transformation, as to an additional component.
 In the previous papers this closed subscheme appeared as a union of addit\-ional components of the admissible scheme.

 Passing to $S_2^0$ leads to a transformation of both $S_1^0$ and $S_1^{add}$.
 We come to an algebraic variety $S_2^0=(\sigma_2^{-1})^{-1}S_1^0=(\sigma_2^{-1})^{-1}(\sigma_1^0)^{-1}S$ obtained by blowing up of the principal component $S_1^0$ of $S_1$ and to the scheme $(\sigma_2^0)^{-1}S_1^{add}$.
 Passing to $S_2$ against $\delta_2^0$ grows up an additional component $S_2^{add}$, and we can write $S_2=S_2^0 \cup (\sigma_2^0)^{-1}S_1^{add} \cup S_2^{add}$.